 As you can see, this method also integrates the getAllowedMaxBandwidth and wantsTablesNotification methods of the Java interface.

-Reply can be also an exception of Generic, Access or Credits type
+Reply can be also an exception of Generic, Access or Credits type; for Credits exceptions, the error code must be either 0 or negative.

 Notify User (extended version to carry identification data included in the client SSL certificate)